vectorlang/vector/docs/language-ref.md

 is the size of the primitive type multiplied by the number of members).
 The type of the expression must be an unsigned integer.

-The third syntax declares the array, allocates storage for it to hold the number of members given in the array constant, and initializes its members to the values given in the member list..

-The fourth syntax inferences the type of the array from the expression and is identical to the initializing declaration for primitives.
+The third syntax inferences the type of the array from the expression and is identical to the initializing declaration for primitives.

 ### Function Declarations